How to Use Adobe Photoshop Express to Edit Photos Online

 The online version of the editor lets a user import one of their own photos, correct flaws in the photo, and add a few special effects via filters if desired.
 Other possible additions to the photo include text, fancy shapes, clip art, and frames.
 The user can save their edited photo on their hard drive or portable device.

 The Adobe Photoshop Express Editor (the full name of the online program) requires Flash in order to run.
 If a computer or device is unable to run Flash, the editor can't be used.
-A free Photoshop Express app is available for mobile devices, however.
+A free Photoshop Express app is available for mobile devices and Windows computers, however.
 More information about this app is given below.

 The editor is accessed from the photoshop.com/tools website.
 Once a person goes to the website and clicks on "Start the Editor", the "Select a Photo to Edit" screen appears.
 This screen enables a person to upload one of their own photos stored on their computer.
 The photo must be in the JPEG format and must be no more than 16 megapixels in resolution.

 When the image loads, two tabs appear on the left of the image—"Edit" and "Decorate".
 The names of the tabs change from white to blue when they're clicked and the appropriate menu appears below the tab.